s-bhatia1216/s-bhatia1216/README.md

 # 👋 Hi there, I'm Sonal Bhatia!

 ## 🚀 About Me
-I'm an aspiring **AI/ML Engineer** and **Scientific Programmer** with skills spanning across scientific programming in Python, software development in Java and C++, and a keen interest in the intersections of AI/ML, robotics, and aerospace.
+I'm an aspiring **AI/ML Engineer** and **Scientific Programmer** with skills spanning across scientific programming in Python, software development in Java and C++, and a keen interest in the intersections of AI/ML, peformance analysis, robotics, and aerospace.

 Currently, I'm an AI Intern in the System Performance Architecture group within Hardware Engineering at Apple Inc. My opinions, repos and other content here are not a reflection of my employers, unless otherwise specified or agreed.
 I am making my contributions/submissions to the projects in my personal capacity and am not conveying any rights to any intellectual property of any third parties.